PS Ripon: Operational history

 On 12 October 1847, the maiden voyage of the Ripon to Malta and Alexandria was abandoned due to gale-force winds.
 The ship put into Torbay in order to repair damage it had sustained.

-In 1850, Ripon brought Prime Minister Jung Bahadur Rana of Nepal and his entourage to the UK, docking at the port of Southampton on 25 May 1850.
+In 1850, Ripon brought Prime Minister Jung Bahadur Rana of Nepal and his entourage to the UK, docking at the Port of Southampton on 25 May 1850.
 A large collection of wild animals was also carried aboard the Ripon including the first hippopotamus seen in England since Roman times, which became known as the Regent's Park Hippo.

 The Ripon was requisitioned in 1854 for use in the Crimean War along with 11 other Peninsular and Oriental ships.
 In 1857, it was reported in Scientific American that the Ripon was to be fitted with a propeller.
 In 1864 the PS Ripon brought Italian General Giuseppe Garibaldi to the United Kingdom for a meeting with Prime Minister Henry Palmerston.
-Three years later in 1870 the engines of the Ripon were sold and the vessel was converted into a brig for Caird & Co in Greenock.
+Three years later in 1870 the engines of the Ripon were sold and the vessel was converted into a brig for Caird & Company in Greenock.

 In 1880, after serving as a hulk in Trinidad and Tobago, the Ripon was scuttled at sea near Port of Spain.